Prashant-Rana42/e-Tracker/README.md

 Distribution
 To distribute the project, zip the dist folder (including the lib folder) and share it.

+Custom jre is included for exe file, for jar you need atleast java17 instaled on your system, exe can be used without java as it is bundled with custom jre, i used Launch4j to convert jar into exe and to make custom jre i used jdeps(Checks dependencies) and jlink(creates custom jre) commands in CMD

+Database files are saved in C:\Users\[Your Username]\AppData\Local\AppUser

 Annex
 Build Process Notes